canonical/netplan/doc/netplan.md

           numbers overlap between bands, this property takes effect only if the ``band`` property is set, too.

+     ``seen-bssids`` (sequence of scalars)
+     :    A list of BSSIDs (each BSSID formatted as a MAC address) that have been detected as part of the Wi-Fi network.

 ## Properties for device type ``bridges:``

 ``interfaces`` (sequence of scalars)